SimpleSwiftUI/your-first-web3-dapp/README.md

 &nbsp;

 ## Download the tools and code
 You need to create a directory/folder on your development computer ('local machine') for this project - your web app.
-You can do this with a [file explorer]() or [command line]().
+You can do this with a file explorer or [command line](https://www.computerhope.com/issues/ch000742.htm).
 Something like `Documents/code/web3/the-next-facebook`.

 Start with Microsoft VS Code.
-[This link]() will open a new tab where you can download it.
+You can download it at [this link](https://code.visualstudio.com/download).
+Use `Ctrl-click`/`Cmd-click` to open link in new tab.
 Just follow the defaults and turn off tracking.
 Once downloaded, open it.

 In VS Code, open the Terminal/Console panel by hitting `Ctrl` + \` (or `Terminal` > `New Terminal` in the top menu).
 You need to navigate to the directory you just created. `File` > `Open` and browse your file directory until you find the directory you just created.

 First you will download `curl` if you don't already have it.
 This is a terminal-based web browser.
 Go to <a href="https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux">this website</a> and come back here when you're done.
-Use `Ctrl-click`/`Cmd-click` to open link in new tab.

 Welcome back.
 Next you'll install Git (pronounced git).
 This is a development tool for managing and backing up your code at regular intervals.
 Follow one of the options on <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">[this page]</a> and return back when done.